fortyMiles/fortyMiles/README.md

 - 👋 Hi, I’m @fortyMiles
 - 👀 I’m interested in solving artificial intelligence problems by pragmatic and efficient ways.
 I am also interesting in how to make AI models more robust and explainable.
-- 🌱 I’m currently focusing on satety LLM, multi-agent reinforcement learning
+- 🌱 I’m currently focusing on safety LLM, multi-agent reinforcement learning
 - 💞️ I’m looking to collaborate on neuralsymbolic, reinforcement learning..
 - 📫 How to reach me you can send me email: marvin.gao.cs@gmail.com